The Energy Loss of a Heavy Quark Moving in a Viscous Fluid: Quark in the Bjorken flow

 According to our expectation, drag force at ideal order is the same as the drag force in thermal plasma medium but with a difference that the temperature would be localized.

-A remarkable point in \eqref{56} is the temperature profile.
-This is different from the ideal Bjorken flow in \eqref{36} and should be determined by solving the fluid dynamics equations at viscous order.
-This issue will be discussed in next subsection.
+In \cite{Lekaveckas:2013lha}, the drag force exerted on a quark moving on a straight path in Bjorken flow has been computed (see formula (4.5) in \cite{Lekaveckas:2013lha}).
+In the notation of \cite{Lekaveckas:2013lha} when $z=0$, $\gamma_v=0$, namely the quark is moving in $\eta=0$ plane.
+The drag force is whee $\alpha_2(x)=c(x)$.
+This formula is clearly in full agreement with the formula (\ref{54}) given above.

 At the end, we should check the finiteness of the string extension in the 1-direction at viscous order.
-One can do this lengthy and cumbersome calculation and see that $\xi(r)$ has finite range at viscous order, however, the finiteness of drag corrections is the result of allowability of our perturbative method.
+One can accomplish this lengthy and cumbersome calculation and confirm that $\xi(r)$ has finite range at first order.
+However, the finiteness of the drag corrections is the implicit confirmation of perturbative method.